 Are you looking for a specific grade point average?

 Generally Fellows have high grade point averages, but also a wide range of areas of study, experience, and interests.
+The program does not require a particular grade point average.

 I never had a full time job before - am I qualified?